 It’s worthwhile facing our past rather than keeping it buried and holding onto old stuff.
 Are you having a hard time letting go?
-Healing sessions and Life Force Energy transmissions assist with clearing our emotional baggage.
+Private sessions and Life Force Energy transmissions assist with clearing our emotional baggage.

 My husband and I have moved a lot over the years, so I’m sharing a few moving tips!